JeremySCook/JC-Pro-Macro-2/code/QMK/README.md

 As of now, all switches and encoder work with three layers set up.
 Underlighting active.

-Still need to work on: OLED
+OLED active, but need to rotate 180 and modify info

 ![image](kb-labeled.png)